TOOP4EU/toop/Software/SMP/ConfigurationTemplate/README.md

 * Edit `webapp.properties` (SMP Server UI configuration file)
     * Property `webapp.datapath` must be set to the absolute directory, where the persistent runtime data is store.
 When using the provided Docker images, you can stick to `/toop-dir/smp/data` and don't need to change anything.

-Note: all properties that need modification are also marked with `[CHANGEME]`
+Note: all properties that need modification are also marked with `[CHANGEME]` in the respective files.

-Note: a description on all configuration items is available at https://github.com/phax/peppol-smp-server/wiki/Configuration
+Note: a description on all phoss SMP server configuration items is available at https://github.com/phax/peppol-smp-server/wiki/Configuration